 Quiet Mutiny is Greer Carland’s solo venture, launched after over a decade of contract winemaking for innumerable well-known Tasmanian names.
-She plays to the Apple Isle’s strengths with tiny batches of riesling – which sees some skins – and pinot noir, with a fragrant shiraz from the 2019 vintage joining the line-up soon, as well as a vermouth in the wings.
+She plays to the Apple Isle’s strengths with tiny batches of riesling – which sees some skins – and pinot noir, with a fragrant shiraz having joined the line-up from the 2019 vintage – as well as a riesling-based vermouth waiting in the wings.

 Prior to working with Julian Alcorso at Winemaking Tasmania for 13 vintages, Carland had mustered experience in three Australian states, as well as in both South and North America, and France.
 She also holds a winemaking degree from the University of Adelaide, graduating in 2000.
 All that travel was part escape at the time, a venture into making a career in the wide world of wine, but home tugged at her.
 “The further I travelled, the stronger the pull to return to Tasmania.”

 Having crammed in a lifetime’s worth of winemaking into a relatively short time, Carland’s first wines were from the 2017 harvest.
 “I commenced with a riesling and a pinot noir.
 I made a really small batch of riesling, as I wanted to trial fermenting some wild and doing some skin contact.
 I remember thinking the wild character of the riesling stood over the fruit at bottling, and I felt that I had not achieved what I set out to do.
 Thankfully, a couple of months in the bottle and that lovely white flowers and lime fragrance bounced back and reassured me I was on the right track!”
 That step into the unknown, away from the conventions that guide many a winemaker, is a key feature of the Quiet Mutiny wines, and Carland’s journey.